-What Chinese Say

-About U.S. Aims

-See Page 3

-THE MILITANT PUBLISHED WEEKLY IN THE INTERESTS OF THE WORKING PEOPLE

-Vol. XXIII - No. 52

-· 222

-NEW YORK, N.Y., MONDAY, DECEMBER 28, 1959

-What were the big events in the troubled 1950's that stuck in your mind?
+THE MILLTANT PUBLISHED WEEKLY IN THE INTERESTS OF THE WORKING PEOPLE Vol. XXIII - No. 52 A New Scene in the Land of Jim Crow NEW YORK, N.Y., MONDAY, DECEMBER 28, 1959 What were the big events in the troubled 1950's that stuck in your mind?
 For comparison, here's what loomed big in the headlines of the Militant: 1950 The decade began with the of Truman's "police action" in world still shaking from the Korea.
 On a national radio victory of the Chinese Revolu- hook-up, the Socialist Workers tion.
 In America, however, the party convention denounces inbig news was Truman's order tervention in Korea and scores giving top priority to mass pro- the intensified witch-hunt at duction of H-bombs.
 Then the home.
 Truman breaks railway strike. class struggle flared.
-Senate passes police-state law In his eighth use of the law since its passage, Truman in- proposed by reactionaries like McCarran and "Fair Dealers' against striking coal miners. like Kilgore, Lehman, Humphvokes a Taft-Hartley injunction rey, Douglas, etc. The law reeral election, but with a re- quires registration of Commuduced majority attributed to nist and Communist-front orwatering down its socialist man- ganizations, sets up concentrawatering down its socialist man-date.
-U.S. unemployment soars to 12% in one-fourth of the ed. country's labor market areas, Headlines in Dec.
+Senate passes police-state law In his eighth use of the law proposed by reactionaries like since its, passage, Truman in-McCarran and "Fair Dealers" vokes a Taft-Hartley injunction like Kilgore, Lehman, Humphagainst striking coal miners. eral election, but with a reduced majority attributed to date.
+U.S. unemployment soars country's labor market areas.
+British Labor party wins a gen- rey, Douglas, etc. The law requires registration of Communist and Communist-front or watering down its socialist man- ganizations, sets up concentration camps for use if internal to 12% in one-fourth of the security emergency is proclaim-Headlines in Dec.
 4 Militant On June 27, without consult- read: "Stop the War Now ing Congress, Truman plunges Withdraw All Troops!
 Recall America into the Korean civil Gen. MacArthur!"
 In Dec.
 11 war.
-"Hands Off Korean Peo- issue: "'When Are We Getting ple's Right to Decide Own Fate," Out of Korea?'
+"Hands Off Korean Peo- issue: "When Are We Getting ple's Right to Decide Own Fate," Out of Korea?'
 GIs Ask; Dereads a Militant headline.
-Henry mand Grows Here to Bring Wallace announces his support Troops Home.'
+Henry mand Grows Here to Bring Wallace announces his support Troops Home."
 1951 Wages frozen.
-War profits| Twelve Communist party mount.
-Cost of living soars, leaders arrested under Smith Truman uses the army to smash Act.
+War profits | Twelve Communist party mount.
+Cost of living soars. leaders arrested under Smith Truman uses the army to smash Act.
 Cease-fire talks begin in another railway walkout, the Korea.
 SWP announces presififth such strike Truman has dential ticket for 1952 elections. broken in less than five years.
 The Oct.
-15 Militant hails for-Organized labor withdraws repmation of Emergency Civil Libresentatives from Wage Stabilization Board. government loses election. for first time since Franco's victory.

-Florida's notorious Sheriff Mc-Televised Kefauver crime Call shoots two handcuffed Neprobe shows link between un- groes granted new trial by Sucians.
-Truman finally fires Gen. Irvin, miraculously survives and scoundrels in the labor move- gon, and William Langer, Rederworld and capitalist politi- preme Court.
-One, Walter Lee suffer defeat after provoking punished.
-Explosion kills 119 the workers.
-These latter gentry cently deceased.
-With the ex-Chinese entry into Korean war. | coal miners at West Frankfort, Iran nationalizes oil wells.
+15 Militant hails for-Organized labor withdraws repnation of Emergency Civil Libresentatives from Wage Stabilization Board.
+Huge strikes reported in Bargovernment loses election. for first time since Franco's vic- Florida's notorious Sheriff Mc-Televised Kefauver crime Call shoots two handcuffed Neprobe shows link between un- groes granted new trial by Suderworld and capitalist politi- preme Court.
+One, Walter Lee cians.
+Truman finally fires Gen. Irvin, miraculously survives and MacArthur, as American forces tells story, but McCall goes unsuffer defeat after provoking punished.
+Explosion kills 119 the workers, These latter gentry cently deceased.
+With the ex-Chinese entry into Korean war. coal miners at West Frankfort, Iran nationalizes oil wells.
 Third Ill.
 Company had not complied "Trenton Six" trial ends; four with recommendations of minefreed, two still jailed in frame- safety inspectors.
 Harry T. up.
-Mob in Cicero, Ill., prevents Moore, Florida NAACP head, Negro family from moving into and wife Harriet are killed by white-supremacist bombers. apartment.
-1952
+Mob in Cicero, Ill., prevents Moore, Florida NAACP head, Negro family from moving into and wife Harriet are killed by workers.
+Webster's International agile verbal acrobat would be white-supremacist bombers. apartment.